 Though these Principles create a direction for how to align state actions and decision points around SLR, an actionable path was needed.
 The Ocean Protection Council (OPC) was charged with working with agency partners to create a statewide, collaborative Action Plan that would carry out these principles.
 The result is this document, the SLR Action Plan, a five-year plan to make advances toward coastal resilience through comprehensive, coordinated, and collaborative work.
 The actions in this plan address urgent needs by identifying proposed new and ongoing work that will be leveraged upon in the next five years.
 This Action Plan includes over 80 trackable actions, covering both a regional and statewide scope.
 This work plan is the first of its kind, and sets California up for a safer, more equitable, and resilient future.
 The pace of implementation will depend on political will, local capacity and buy-in, and the availability of resources and funding.
+This Action Plan will be updated as a living document biennially by OPC and the SLR Collaborative to reflect progress made and any necessary shifts in statewide and regional priorities.

-SB 1 New Sea-Level Rise Legislation
+Recent Sea Level Rise Legislation